Warfley/LazTermUtils/README.md

 - `example/ReadkeyExample` shows how to read Keystrokes and process them
 - `example/Colortest` colors the whole display (each cell individually) while measuring the FPS to brenchmark the performance of redrawing every cell
 - `example/Textmods` prints text with different modifications.
 Which of them get displayed correctly depends on your Terminal emulator.
+- `example/NonBlockingReadTest` shows how to use non blocking read to update your view and check for keystrokes single threaded